 “Good afternoon, Earl.
 Admiring the model, I see,” Smith spoke with his usual, halting manner, as if totally unsure of himself when he wasn’t on stage.

 “Ah, yes, I just couldn’t help myself.
 It’s a marvelous piece of work.”

 “I have to agree.
 That’s the sort of detail work that even a surgeon could envy,” added Jill.

 “You would know, wouldn’t you, little one?” asked her husband.

 “Oh, nothing.
 Mike’s just referring to the fact that I was a nurse before we met.”

 “A nurse?
 Then how come you’re running around the country appearing half-nude as Madame Merlin?
 Nursing’s got to be a lot more stable, and profitable as well.”

 “Well, there were some things that happened about the time we met that made it impossible for me to stay at the hospital.”

 “Yes, I used to think it was like that for me and the circus, to tell the truth.
 I’d better go and make sure all my target sets are ready to go for tomorrow.”
 As he left the couple, Wyatt reflected on the twists his career had taken since he left his first circus job.
 From sideshow performer to wanted felon and member of the Flash’s rogues gallery, James Jesse, the Trickster, had really had a wild ride.
-He had been a villain who went straight but got caught up in crime again during the Crisis and its villain war.
-Since the end of the Crisis and the news of the death of the Flash, though, he had once again tried to go straight.
+He had been a villain who had gone straight but then got caught up in crime again during the Crisis and its Villain War. (*) Since the end of the Crisis on Infinite Earths and the news of the death of the Flash, though, he had once again tried to go straight.